Freshwater Aquarium QuickStart

 8. Big water change, then stock slowly.
 Do a 50%+ water change to drop nitrates.
 Add 4–6 hardy fish.
 Wait two weeks.
 Test.
 Add a few more.
 Never stock all at once.

 Your first fish: boring is good.
 Zebra danios, platies, white cloud minnows, and harlequin rasboras are the "hardy ten" for beginners.
-Skip bettas in community tanks (territorial), skip goldfish entirely (they need 40+ gallons and cold water), and definitely skip anything called "glofish" if you don't know what tank requirements mean yet.
+Skip bettas in community tanks (territorial) and skip goldfish entirely (they need 40+ gallons and cold water).
+Glofish aren't the villain some hobbyists make them out to be — they're just dyed-looking versions of standard species — but check the underlying species.
+Glofish danios and tetras are fine in a 20-long; a "glofish shark" is still a rainbow shark and needs 40+ gallons.

 The weekly routine